OpenLoco/OpenGraphics/README.md

 For most object types the most accurate and quickest way to create sprites is using the [OpenLoco Graphics Helper add-on for Blender 2.79](https://github.com/OpenLoco/Blender-Loco-Graphics).
 The plugin is forked from [RCT Graphics Helper](https://github.com/oli414/Blender-RCT-Graphics) and there is useful information still in their wiki [RCT Graphics Helper Wiki](https://github.com/oli414/Blender-RCT-Graphics/wiki) that applies for Locomotion as well.

-Blender Render last available in [Blender 2.79](https://www.blender.org/download/previous-versions/) is the most accurate render engine (for its time) that we have access to as an open source project.
+Blender Render, last available in [Blender 2.79](https://www.blender.org/download/previous-versions/), is the most accurate render engine (for its time) that we have access to as an open source project.
 You can use other software to create your models as well, as long as your main source file that you contribute to the project is a a Blender (.blend) file.
+Of course, if someone is able to set up a modern Blender render pipeline in Blender 4+ and get reasonable sprite output, this would be hugely appreciated as working on old tools always has drawbacks.

 ## Requirements